KatsiarynaTsialpuk/HTML-Snippets/semantic-forms/README.md

 ## Common Input Attributes
 - `pattern` - Use regex to define a pattern (EG: 00-00-00) This is useful if you want just numbers to appear on mobile keyboard `pattern="[0-9]*"`
 - `name` - gives an input a name which can be used as a reference
-- `id` - You need to give your input an ID so your label can belong to that input.
+- `id` - the input an ID so your label can belong to that input.
 - `autofocus` - default is set to false
 - `value` - Set a value for the element
 - `placeholder` - Some placeholder text for your input field